dimakya/bitcrackrandomiser/README.md

 # Bitcrack-Randomiser

+Hi this is dimakya.
+BitcrackrandomiserBitcrackrandomiserBitcrackrandomiserBitcrackrandomiser

+BitcrackrandomiserBitcrackrandomiserBitcrackrandomiser
+Bitcrackrandomiser Bitcrackrandomiser
+Bitcrackrandomiser

 Bitcrackrandomiser is a solo pool project for Bitcoin puzzle **66, 67 and 68**.
 (Technically supports up to Puzzle 100).
 It works with Bitcrack and VanitySearch.

 Supports <ins>Windows</ins>, <ins>Linux</ins> and <ins>MacOS</ins>.